 And download the PDF file of this article at the end.

 Cars Body Style

 The “car” means all types of passenger vehicles.
 In today’s car market, there are so many options available according to many different models, styles, shapes, and sizes.
 But it can be difficult to understand all this.

-I know that you have questions like what are the different types of cars available to see?
-To help you understand and keeping it easy, we have described all vehicle options into main categories.
-This will help you to choose the right type of car so that you can make an informed decision.
+I know that you have questions like what are the different types of car body styles available to see?
+To help you understand and keep it easy, we have described all vehicle options into main categories.
+This will help you choose the right type of car to make an informed decision.

-The first thing you could notice when you look at the car is its shape, body style, its size, seater, doors, and more.
-In this article, we are looking at the vehicles according to the body style.
+The first thing you could notice when you look at the car is its shape, body style, size, seater, doors, and more.
+In this article, we are looking at the vehicles according to their body style.

-Also, read the different types of car engine parts.
+Also, read the different types of car engine parts and interior parts.
 Furthermore, we also wrote about what are the types of car headlights available.
 Moreover, find the perfect type of tire for cars here.
-Let’s get started with the main types of cars as described below:

 - Sports car